• Yearly Top Tens

 Those first reactions are still going to come from the same junket crowd that’s been part of the studio marketing machine.
 Whether you call them influencers, creators, entertainment reporters, funkos, or whatever the latest label is, it’s the same formula we’ve seen over and over again.

-The influencer-infused social media reactions will hit first, tomorrow afternoon, July 6, while most real film critics won’t even see “The Odyssey” until the night of Monday, July 13 — that’s when I’ll also be seeing it.
-Reviews won’t be published until Wednesday, a day before the film opens with previews.
+The influencer-infused social media reactions will hit first, tomorrow afternoon, July 6, while most real film critics won’t even see “The Odyssey” until the night of Monday, July 13 — that’s when I’m also due to catch it.
+Reviews won’t be published until Wednesday, July 15, a day before the film opens with previews.
 So much for critics getting the first word.

 Which is why that original narrative now looks pretty ridiculous.
 We were led to believe Universal was breaking away from the influencer-first model, when in reality they’ve just dressed it up differently.
 The end result is exactly the same.
 Expect glowing first reactions tomorrow to dominate the conversation, probably some “masterpiece” labeling, all making it sound like “The Odyssey” is the next “Lawrence of Arabia.”